-Unraveling the Mystery: New Tech Revives Search for Missing Flight MH370! - YaNoticias
+Unraveling the Mystery: New Tech Revives Search for Missing Flight MH370! - YANoticias

 1. Advanced Underwater Exploration: Ocean Infinity is employing sophisticated underwater drones equipped with sonar and cameras that can operate at great depths, significantly enhancing the search capabilities compared to previous efforts.

-2. Artificial Intelligence Enhancements: The use of AI will not only analyze existing data but also predict possible crash sites based on environmental influences, providing a more precise search strategy.
+2. Artificial Intelligence Enhancements: The use of AI will not only analyse existing data but also predict possible crash sites based on environmental influences, providing a more precise search strategy.

 4. Global Collaboration: This renewed search effort is bolstered by a coalition of international experts and governments, underscoring a commitment to collaborative problem-solving in the face of aviation disasters.